Kotlin/KEEP/proposals/enum-entries.md

 The proposal that addresses all of the above is as follows:

 * Decommission of `Enum.values()` with the IDE assistance without deprecation.
-* Introduce property `entries: List<E>` that returns an unmodifiable list of all enum entries.
+* Introduce property `entries: EnumEntries<E>` that returns an unmodifiable list of all enum entries.
 * For already compiled Kotlin enums and Java enums, a special mapping class that contains a pre-allocated list of entries is generated.

 ### Decommission of `Enum.values()`